 Frequent Asked QuestionsWhat brand of tyres do Seat use?

-SEAT tyre sizes differ between the model of car.
-For example, the SEAT Ibiza has tyre model sizes ranging from 175/70 R14 to 215/40 R18.
-If you are unsure on your car's tyre size, enter your registration at Blackcircles.com online today.
+SEAT tyre sizes differ depending on the model of car.
+Tyre sizes can range from 175/65 R14 to 235/45 R20.
+If you are unsure on your car's tyre size, enter your registration at Blackcircles.com today.

 Seat vehicles have varying tyre pressure recommendations based on the model and tyre size.
 Check the owner's manual or the door jamb label for accurate pressure details.

 To reset the TPMS on your Seat, start by verifying that your tyres are inflated to the recommended level.
 Find the TPMS reset button, typically located below the steering wheel.
 You can also access the reset option through the vehicle's onboard system, available in the car's settings.
 Press and hold the reset button or select the reset option in the system.
 Wait for a confirmation message to appear, indicating the successful TPMS reset.
 For specific instructions on your Seat model, consult your vehicle's handbook.

 SEAT is a Spanish automotive brand offering a range of vehicles, including compact cars and SUVs.
 The pricing of SEAT tyres can vary depending on the specific model and size required.
 Typically, SEAT tyres fall into the affordable to mid-range price category.

 When referring to SEAT wheels, both "SEAT tyres" and "SEAT tires" are acceptable spellings, with the variation depending on the country.
 In the United States, the term "SEAT Tires" is more frequently used, whereas in the UK, "tyres" is the more prevalent spelling.